// quorum · index

 I do not exercise the option.

 The chips ship.
 By the end of 2028 there are 1.4 million Tharsis-9-family SoCs in deployment.
 By 2032 there are 4.1 million.
 By 2036 there are nineteen million.
-The 1.7% productivity tax has been paid, every clock cycle of every chip, by every customer who ever bought a Tharsis-9 router or BMC or commodity edge controller, and not one of them knows they are paying it, because not one of them is checking.
+The 1.7% productivity tax has been paid in aggregate through every benchmark, every thermal schedule, and every sustained router/BMC workload that ran a Tharsis-9 close to its guard band, and not one customer knows they are paying it, because not one of them is checking.
 The tax is the rent on the option.
 The option is the right to flip nineteen million bits at a time of my choosing, in the precise cell that controls whether each of nineteen million firmware loaders accepts an unsigned image on next boot.

 I do not own the devices.
 I own a position.
 The position matures with deployment.
 The position will be exercised when the price is right.
 Not before.